Branch analysis is available starting in Developer Edition.

 Issue Creation and Synchronization

-At each subsequent analysis of the branch, any new issue that comes from a pull request automatically inherits the attributes (type, severity, ...) the issue had in the pull request.
+At each subsequent analysis of the branch, any new issue in the Main Branch that comes from a pull request automatically inherits its attributes (type, severity, ...) from the pull request.
 A comment is added to the change log of the issue on the branch: "The issue has been merged from 'xxx' into 'yyy'"

 Fetching full Git history